-During the Fall of 2014, I began working on a workforce development initiative in Memphis.
-I have a BBA with a Major in Finance from the University of Memphis, a Masters of Science Degree in Curriculum, Instruction and Technology and am a certified Global Career Development Facilitator (GCDF).
-The target workforce initiative was the Greater Memphis Alliance for a Competitive Workforce (GMACW).
+During the Fall of 2014, when I returned to my native Memphis, I began professionally pursuing a workforce development initiative in Memphis.
+I have a BBA Finance major from the University of Memphis, a Master of Science in Curriculum, Instruction and Technology and am a certified Global Career Development Facilitator (GCDF).
+The target workforce initiative was the now defunct, Greater Memphis Alliance for a Competitive Workforce (GMACW).